fedenaka/fedenaka/README.md

-# Hii there! 👋
+# Hii there, human! 👋👽

 I’m a software developer and tech enthusiastic.
 I don't want to bore you with my life so, here are some key things about me.

 - I’m always watching space stuffs 🚀
 - I really like to build things people use 📱
 - I love science and astronomy 🌌
-- I’m always learning something 📚
+- I’m always trying to learn something 📚
 - I’m willing to help anyone ℹ️ (There wasn’t any good emoji)
 - I want all the tech i can, don’t judge me 🤖